microbit-matt-hillsdon/keyosd/README.md

 }
 ```

-## Positioning

-- **Default position:** Bottom-right corner with 1rem (16px) inset
-- **Scrollbar-aware:** Accounts for scrollbar presence when positioning
-- **Fixed positioning:** Stays visible when scrolling
-- **Corner-relative anchoring:** When dragged, automatically anchors to the nearest corner
-- **Smart resize behavior:** Maintains position relative to its anchor corner when window resizes
-- **Bounds checking:** Automatically constrains position within viewport
-- **Draggable:** Click and drag to reposition anywhere on screen

 ## Keyboard Layout Support

-**Normal typing** shows the actual characters you type, respecting your keyboard layout (AZERTY, Dvorak, etc.).
+**Normal typing** shows the actual characters you type, respecting your keyboard layout (AZERTY, Dvorak, etc.)

 **Keyboard shortcuts** (with Cmd/Ctrl/Alt) work differently:

 - **Chrome/Edge/Opera**: Uses your actual keyboard layout.
 On AZERTY, Cmd+A shows "⌘A" ✓
 - **Firefox/Safari**: Uses QWERTY positions as no keyboard layout API is available.

 This prevents displaying unintended characters (like Option+C producing "ç").
-There might be a better compromise position here and feedback is welcome.
+There might be a better compromise position here and feedback is welcome from users with international or non-QWERTY layouts.

 ## Development